Graph Homomorphisms via Vector Colorings: Graph cores

-Consider an abelian group $\Gamma$ and inverse closed {connection set} $C \subseteq \Gamma \setminus \{1 \}$.
+Consider an abelian group $\Gamma$ and inverse closed {connection set} $C \subseteq \Gamma \setminus \{0 \}$.
 The {\em Cayley graph} corresponding to $\Gamma$ and $C$, denoted by ${\rm Cay}(\Gamma, C)$, has as its vertex set the elements of $\Gamma$ and two vertices $a,b \in \Gamma$ are adjacent if $a - b \in C$.

 In this section we focus on Cayley graphs over $\mathbb{Z}_2^n$ with group operation bitwise XOR.
+We refer to the number of 1's in an element of $\mathbb{Z}_2^n$ as its \emph{weight}.
 As a connection set we take all elements of weight $k$, for some fixed $k \in [n]$, which we denote by $C_{n,k}.$ Note that the graphs ${\rm Cay}(\Z_2^n, C_{n,k})$ lie in the binary Hamming scheme, specifically they are the distance $k$-graphs of the $n$-cube.
 Furthermore, note that ${\rm Cay}(\Z_2^n, C_{n,k})$ is bipartite if $k$ is odd.
 Also, if $k \ne n$ and $k$ is even, this is a non-bipartite graph with two isomorphic components corresponding to the even and odd weight elements.
 We denote the component consisting of the even-weight vertices by $\hnk$.

 Our main result in this section is that $\hnk$ is UVC for any even integer $k\in [n/2+1,n-1]$.
 Note that $\hnk$ is arc transitive, i.e., any ordered pair of adjacent vertices can be mapped to any other such pair by an automorphism of $\hnk$.
 Therefore, $\hnk$ is 1-walk-regular and thus we can use Theorem~\ref{thm:1walkreg} to show it is UVC.
-For this, we need to determine the canonical vector coloring of $\hnk$ and show that \eqref{eq:conicatinfinity} is satisfied.
+For this, we need to determine the canonical vector coloring of $\hnk$ and show that condition \eqref{eq:conicatinfinity} is satisfied.

 As a first step we calculate the least eigenvalue of $\hnk$.
 As ${\rm Cay}(\Z_2^n, C_{n,k})$ consists of two-isomorphic connected components, the spectrum of $\hnk$ coincides with the spectrum of ${\rm Cay}(\Z_2^n, C_{n,k})$ which can be calculated as follows: The eigenvectors of a Cayley graph {for an abelian group} can be constructed using the characters of the underlying group.
 In particular, if $\chi$ is a character of $\Gamma$, then the vector $(\chi(a))_{a \in \Gamma}$ is an eigenvector for ${\rm Cay}(\Gamma, C)$ with eigenvalue $\sum_{c \in C} \chi(c)$.
 Moreover, ranging over all $|\Gamma|$ characters we get a full orthogonal set of eigenvectors.
-For {more details on the spectra of Cayley graphs} see~\cite{lovaszspectra} or~\cite{cayleyspectra}.
+For details on the spectra of Cayley graphs see~\cite{lovaszspectra}~or~\cite{cayleyspectra}.

 Recall that the characters of $\Z_2^n$ are given by the functions $\chi_a(x)= (-1)^{a\cdot x}$, for all $a \in \Z^n_2$.
 Throughout, for $x,y \in~\mathbb{Z}_2^n$, we denote by $x \cdot y$ the inner product of $x$ and $y$ considered as vectors over $\mathbb{Z}_2$.
 We also define $x^\bot$ to be the set $\{y \in \Z^n_2 : x \cdot y = 0\}$.
 Each character $\chi_a$ corresponds to an eigenvector $v_a\in \Z_2^n$ of ${\rm Cay}(\Z_2^n, C_{n,k})$ given~by